meuniv/NovaLIG/source/introduction.rst

 If you have any question
 ------------------------

 Contact your counselor or your scoutmaster!
-If you have questions about the program, contact Dr. Meunier  by `email <mailto:vinmeunier@gmail.com>`_.
+If you have questions about the program, contact Vincent Meunier  by `email <mailto:vinmeunier@gmail.com>`_ (always make sure to copy another adult on all your communications!).

 Other Nova modules in this series
 ---------------------------------